ReactionMechanismGenerator/RMG-database/databases/RMG_database/kinetics_libraries/Dooley/README.txt

 http://dx.doi.org/10.1002/kin.20512

  * C1 contains just the C0-C1 chemistry
- * MethylFormate additionally contains some (but not all) of the other reactions.
+ * methylformate additionally contains some (but not all) of the other reactions.
+ * methylformate_2 also contains some (but perhaps different?) of the methylformate-specific reactions, as transcribed independently by Shamel.